udaymitra/RottenTomatoes/README.md

 - Used MBProgressHUD to show loading state while waiting for response from movies API.
 - User sees error message when there's a networking error.
 - User can pull to refresh the movie list.
 - Added a tab bar for Box Office and DVD.
-[O]
+[Optional]
 - Added a search bar.
-[O]
+[Optional]
 - All images fade in.
-[O]
+[Optional]
-- For the large poster, loading the low-res image first, and switching to high-res when complete [O]
+- For the large poster, loading the low-res image first, and switching to high-res when complete [Optional]
 - Customize the navigation bar.
-[O]
+[Optional]
-- Customized the highlight and selection effect of the cell (partly):
+- Customized the highlight and selection effect of the cell [Optional] (partly):
   - deselecting the selected cell after punching into detail view

 Not Implemented yet:
-- Implement segmented control to switch between list view and grid view
+- Implement segmented control to switch between list view and grid view [Optional]

 I couldnt figure out the following, and appreciate any pointers: